-- capital gains resulting from the fund selling securities in the normal course of managing the fund.
+- · capital gains resulting from the fund selling securities in the normal course of managing the fund.
 These capital gains would continue to be included in the fund's distribution (orange box) in both scenarios. - other taxable income that may be attributed to the redeeming investor. - a situation where either the securities sold or the redeemed units were held for more than 12 months, in which case the capital gains may be discounted.

-In these cases, the impact of redeeming units may be different to that shown above.
+In these cases, the impact of redeeming units may be different to that shown on page 2.

-If you redeem units during June in a year that the Fund has 'exceptional circumstances', you may need to amend your tax return
+If you redeem units during June in a year that a fund has 'exceptional circumstances', you may be required to amend your tax return

-The Fund pays its final distribution to investors by 31 May each year.
+The fund pays its final distribution to investors by 31 May each year.
 This is a month before an investor's personal tax year ends, on 30 June.
 This mismatch of year ends allows investors to manage and plan their investments during the month of June, before the end of their personal tax year.

-If you redeem units in June and the redemption occurs in a year in which the Fund has exceptional circumstances, you may need to amend your tax return for that tax year.
+If investors redeem units in June and the redemption occurs in a year a fund has exceptional circumstances, redeeming investors may need to amend their tax returns for that tax year.
 The timeline below illustrates the reason for this.
-It shows the start and end of the Fund's financial year and your personal tax year for 2016/2017 and 2017/2018.
+It shows the start and end of the fund's financial year and your personal tax year for 2016/2017 and 2017/2018.

-The month of June 2017 (highlighted) is in both the Fund's 2017/18 financial year and your personal 2016/17 tax year.
+The month of June 2017 (highlighted) is in both the fund's 2017/18 financial year and your personal 2016/17 tax year.

-As redemptions from the Fund were made in exceptional circumstances in the 2017/18 financial year, we have decided to attribute taxable income, such as capital gains, that arise from funding the redemptions.
-That means we'll also need to adjust the cost base of units for redemptions made from 1 June 2017 to 31 May 2018.
+If redemptions are made in exceptional circumstances in the 2017/18 financial year, we may decide to attribute taxable income, such as capital gains, that arise from funding the redemptions.
+That means we will also need to adjust the cost base of units for redemptions made from 1 June 2017 to 31 May 2018.

-Unfortunately, this means the cost base used to calculate the gain or loss on the sale of units from redemptions made in June 2017 will need to be recalculated for your 2016/17 tax year.
+Unfortunately, this would mean the cost base used to calculate the gain or loss on the sale of units from redemptions made in June 2017 would need to be recalculated for an investor's 2016/17 tax year.
+This change would occur after your MLC MasterKey Unit Trust Tax Statement has been sent to you and the details won't be known until the attribution of income for the fund for the year ending 31 May 2018.

-As a result, if you redeemed in June 2017, we'll send you an amended MLC MasterKey Unit Trust Tax Statement for your 2016/17 tax year.
-It will show a different net capital gain or capital loss from the original tax statement you received from us.
-We encourage you to seek tax advice as you will need to amend your tax return for the 2016/17 financial year.
-We'll pay for any reasonable costs of resubmitting your tax return.
+If this occurs, we will send investors who redeemed in June 2017 an amended MLC MasterKey Unit Trust Tax Statement for their 2016/17 tax year.
+It will show a different net capital gain or capital loss from our original advice.
+If this occurs, we encourage you to seek tax advice and consider amending your tax return for the 2016/17 financial year.